Aaron Copland: Early years

 Aaron Copland was born in Brooklyn, New York, on November 14, 1900.
-He was the youngest of five children in a Conservative Jewish family of Lithuanian origins.
-While emigrating from Russia to the United States, Copland's father, Harris Morris Copland (1864–1945), lived and worked in Scotland for two to three years to pay for his boat fare to the United States.
-It was there that Copland's father may have Anglicized his surname "Kaplan" to "Copland," though Copland himself believed for many years that the change had been due to an Ellis Island immigration official when his father entered the country.
-Copland was, however, unaware until late in his life that the family name had been Kaplan, and his parents never told him this.
-Throughout his childhood, Copland and his family lived above his parents' Brooklyn shop, H. M. Copland's, at 628 Washington Avenue (which Aaron would later describe as "a kind of neighborhood Macy's"), on the corner of Dean Street and Washington Avenue, and most of the children helped out in the store.
+He was the youngest of five children in a Conservative Jewish immigrant family of Lithuanian origin.
+While emigrating from Russia to the United States, Copland's father, Harris Morris Copland, lived and worked in Scotland for two to three years to pay for his boat fare to the United States.
+It was there that Copland's father may have Anglicized his surname "Kaplan" to "Copland", though Copland himself believed for many years that the change had been caused by an Ellis Island immigration official when his father entered the country.
+Copland was unaware until late in his life that the family name had been Kaplan, his parents having never told him.
+Throughout his childhood, Copland and his family lived above his parents' Brooklyn shop, H. M. Copland's, at 628 Washington Avenue (which Aaron later called "a kind of neighborhood Macy's"), on the corner of Dean Street and Washington Avenue, and most of the children helped out in the store.
 His father was a staunch Democrat.
-The family members were active in Congregation Baith Israel Anshei Emes, where Aaron celebrated his bar mitzvah.
+The family members were active in Congregation Baith Israel Anshei Emes, where Aaron celebrated his bar mitzvah, for which he studied under Israel Goldfarb.
 Not especially athletic, the sensitive young man became an avid reader and often read Horatio Alger stories on his front steps.

 Copland's father had no musical interest.
-His mother, Sarah Mittenthal Copland (1865–1942), sang, played the piano, and arranged for music lessons for her children.
-Copland had four older siblings: two brothers, Ralph Copland (1888–1952) and Leon Copland (1890–1975), and two sisters, Laurine Copland Marcus (1892–1972) and Josephine Copland Bergman (1894–1967).
+His mother, Sarah Mittenthal Copland, sang, played the piano, and arranged music lessons for her children.
+Copland had four older siblings: two brothers, Ralph and Leon, and two sisters, Laurine and Josephine.
 Of his siblings, his oldest brother Ralph was the most advanced musically; he was proficient on the violin.
-His sister Laurine had the strongest connection with Aaron; she gave him his first piano lessons, promoted his musical education, and supported him in his musical career.
-A student at the Metropolitan Opera School and a frequent opera-goer, Laurine also brought home libretti for Aaron to study.
+Laurine had the strongest connection with Aaron; she gave him his first piano lessons, promoted his musical education, and supported him in his musical career.
+A student at the Metropolitan Opera School and frequent opera-goer, Laurine also brought home libretti for Aaron to study.
 Copland attended Boys High School and in the summer went to various camps.
 Most of his early exposure to music was at Jewish weddings and ceremonies, and occasional family musicales.